RainbowMiner/RainbowMiner/Doc/USERPOOLS.md

   `MaxMarginOfError` are set in the pool section of `pools.config.txt` (Config > Setup Pools), like for every other pool.
-- **Client/Server.** `userpools` is synced to clients through `ServerConfigName`; on such a client the page is read-only.
+- **Client/Server.** `userpools` is synced to clients through `ServerConfigName`; on such a client the entries are read-only, but the wallet (when `pools` is local) and the PoolName button (when `config` is local) keep working, because every rig needs its own wallet in its own `pools.config.txt`.
 A per-worker file `Config\<workername>\userpools.config.txt` on the server overrides the shared one.
 - **Custom miners.** The flight sheet import of the Custom Miners page creates the pool of the sheet as a user pool; enter its wallet on this page.
 See [CUSTOMMINERS.md](CUSTOMMINERS.md).